marcopennekamp/lore/spec/05-expressions.md

 Lore supports a **unit** value, which is simply the empty tuple.
 It is written `()` and has the type `()`.
 The unit value is special in Lore, as it is the *default return type* of functions.
 If you do not declare a return type, Lore assumes you don't want to return anything, and so the empty tuple is returned.
 Additionally, unit is the return type and value of variable assignments.

+##### Equality and Order

+Two tuples are equal if they have the same size and their elements are equal.

 ### Lists